Belan-Mihail/cooking-blog/README.md

-8. As a site user, I want to see all possible categories of site posts on the main page
 9. As a site user, I can select a specific category of posts that are interesting to me
 10. As a registered user of the site I can create and update profile page
 11. As a registered user of the site, I can see all my published posts on the portfolio page